scistone/scistone-react-components/README.md

-# Getting Started with Create React App
+# Open-Source React Components Web App - Source Code

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+We aim to share a bunch of reusable components developed by Stone Developers.
+This repository contains a source code for a documentation web page that will display all of these React components.
+An NPM package will be deployed soon.

+Stay scientific, fellas.

 ## Available Scripts